algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 [import:1-38, lang:"javascript"](code/javascript/gaussian_elimination.js)
 {% endmethod %}

-Now, to be clear: this algorithm creates an upper-triangular matrix.
+Now, to be clear: this algorithm creates an upper-triangular, row echelon matrix if the initial set of equations can be solved; however, Gaussian elimination can be used for cases that are not related to solving systems of equations.
-In other words, it only creates a matrix in *row echelon form*, not * **reduced** row echelon form*.
-If the matrix is found to be singular during this process, the system of equations is either over or under-determined and no general solution exists.
+If the matrix is found to be singular during this process, the system of equations is either over- or under-determined and no general solution exists.
 For this reason, many implementations of this method will stop the moment the matrix is found to be singular.
 In this implementation, we allowed for the more general case and opted to simply output when the matrix is singular instead.
-If you intend to solve a system of equations, then it makes sense to stop the method the moment you know there is no general solution, so some small modification might be necessary!
+If you intend to solve a system of equations, then it makes sense to stop the method the moment you know there is no unique solution, so some small modification might be necessary!

 So what do we do from here?
-Well, we continue further reducing the matrix; however, there are two ways to do this:
+Well, we continue reducing the matrix; however, there are two ways to do this:

 1. Reduce the matrix further into *reduced* row echelon form with Gauss-Jordan elimination
 2. Solve the system directly with *back-substitution* if the matrix is allows for such solutions